Syria poet tells UK literati cost of opposing Assads

 Bayrakdar was released in 2000 and in 2003 moved to the Dutch city of Leiden, where he taught Arabic, before returning to Syria.
 In 2005, he took up an invitation as a guest writer in the Swedish capital, where he still lives.

-At the time he had a two-year-old son and feared arrest after signing a declaration calling for normalisation of relations between Syria and neighbouring Lebanon, so he decided to stay in Stockholm.
+At the time he had a two-year-old son and feared arrest after signing a declaration calling for normalization of relations between Syria and neighboring Lebanon, so he decided to stay in Stockholm.

 Bayrakdar was originally hosted in Stockholm by the local branch of the International Cities of Refuge Network (ICORN).
 Each city hosts one writer for up to two years who has been exiled or otherwise silenced.